AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 It is with this resource that we will set up the ETL pipelines and create the Lake Databases using synapse notebooks with the provisoned Spark pool.

+The most important benefits include:

+- Low implementation and maintenance costs
+- Low storage costs
+- No infrastructure to manage
+- Pay only for what is needed (pause consumption)
+- Independently scale storage from compute

 For those of you not familiar with Microsoft Azure, the Google Cloud Platform and Amazon Web Services equivalent to Azure Synapse is Google Big Query and Amazon Athena.

 ![SynapseAnalytics](images/Azure-Synapse-Analytics.png)